cockroachdb/docs/v21.1/update-data.md

 ### Example

 Suppose you want to record a particular user's promo code usage count.
 The `user_promo_codes` table keeps track of user promo usage.
-If no usage counter exists, you want to insert a new row, and if one does exist, you want to update only the `usage_count` column, with an increment of 1.
+If no usage counter exists, you want to insert a new row, and if one does exist, you want to increment the `usage_count` column by 1.

 <div class="filters clearfix">
   <button class="filter-button" data-scope="sql">SQL</button>